 How do you see the competitiveness of Nordic piped green hydrogen vs. hydrogen imported to Continental Europe from e.g., Middle East as ammonia?

-We believe the significant and economical wind power resource of the Nordic countries can be a highly competitive source of hydrogen and hydrogen products to the wider European market.
-The eventual energy flows will of course depend on many factors, including domestic industry development and the upcoming global hydrogen market.
+We believe the significant and economical wind power resource of the Nordic countries can be a highly competitive source of hydrogen and hydrogen products for the wider European market.
+The eventual energy flows will of course depend on many factors, including domestic industry development and the emerging global hydrogen market.

 Would it be good to work on connecting the Nordic Hydrogen Route to the European market at the same time as the route is being constructed?